Ecto-NOX disulfide-thiol exchanger 2

-ENOX2 is a gene located on the long arm of the X chromosome in humans.
-The gene encodes the protein Ecto-NOX disulfide-thiol exchanger 2, a member of the NOX family of NADPH oxidases.
+Ecto-NOX disulfide-thiol exchanger 2 is a protein that in humans is encoded by the ENOX2 gene, located on the long arm of the X chromosome.
+It is a member of the NOX family of NADPH oxidases.

 Ecto-NOX disulfide-thiol exchanger 2 is a growth-related cell surface protein.
 It was identified because it reacts with the monoclonal antibody K1 in cells, such as the ovarian carcinoma line OVCAR-3, also expressing the CAKI surface glycoprotein.
 The encoded protein has two enzymatic activities: catalysis of hydroquinone or NADH oxidation, and protein disulfide interchange.
 The two activities alternate with a period length of about 24 minutes.
 The encoded protein also displays prion-like properties.
 Two transcript variants encoding different isoforms have been found for this gene.

-Gene Location
+Gene location

 The human ENOX2 gene is located on the long (q) arm of the X chromosome in humans, at region 2 band 6 sub band 1, from base pair 130,622,330 to 130,903,317 (build GRCh38.p7) (map).
 The gene is conserved in chimpanzee, Rhesus monkey, dog, mouse, rat, chicken, and zebrafish.